Ukiah woman killed by fallen tree feared it for months

 Sometime between 4 and 5 a.m.
 Saturday, her fears were realized when the tree came crashing down, fatally crushing the 35-year-old mother of two.
 Her boyfriend, sleeping next to her, was able to escape, along with his 3-year old son.
 Tyler’s sons, 11 and 17, were not home at the time.

 Tyler had asked their landlord to remove the tree, which had steel cables supporting some of its larger branches, but he told her it was too expensive, according to her mother, Connie Tyler, of Ukiah.
-With housing difficult to find in Ukiah, they moved in anyway, but the tree weighed heavily on her mind.
+With housing difficult to find in Ukiah, they moved in anyway, but the tree concerned her.

 “They were scared of that tree all the time,” Connie Tyler said.
 She said her daughter mentioned the tree to her at least a dozen times.